meirelesff/siconvr/README.md

 emp <- get_siconv("empenhos", encoding = "latin-1")
 ```

-To save Plataforma Brasil+’ server resources, `get_siconv` stores a
+To save Plataforma +Brasil server resources, `get_siconv` stores a cache
-cache of fetched data in a folder in working directory named `cache` –
+of fetched data in a folder in working directory named `cache` – so you
-so you don’t need to download the same data again.
-To avoid cacheing
+don’t need to download the same data again.
+To avoid cacheing date, set
-date, set `cache` to `FALSE`:
+`cache` to `FALSE`:

 ``` r
 obtv <- get_siconv("obtv", cache = FALSE)